 How might all this happen?
 He doesn’t offer specific ideas, but believes more like Thomas Berry that a radical shift in consciousness can produce astonishing material changes.
 Let’s hope and pray that this happens soon.

-I try to follow the climate change debate closely, and there seems far too little well-considered exploration of how the business world can best respond to the current crisis.
+I try to follow the climate change debate closely, and there seems too little well-considered exploration of how the business world can best respond to the current crisis.
 One reason may be that this looks like an impossible issue.
-There are massive vested interests, powerful companies who seemingly depend on business models which are at odds with the systemic changes that the climate crisis needs.
+There are massive vested interests, and many companies seem to depend on business models which are at odds with the systemic changes that the climate crisis needs.

-Having spent twenty years in the world of big business, I have glimmers of hope that corporates can understand and somehow respond to fundamental threats to their business model: this is what I want to explore in this blog.
+Having spent thirty years in the world of big business, I have glimmers of hope that corporates can understand and respond to this fundamental threat to their business model: this is what I want to explore in this blog.

 To make this more vivid, let’s put ourselves in the posh designer shoes of Steve Strong, Chief Executive of Flabster plc, a UK-based conglomerate in the food business.
 We join him on a Wednesday afternoon, but he’s wishing it was Friday evening.
 He’s being pestered for a “positive response on climate change”, by a large institutional shareholder, by a Guardian journalist, and by his daughter, who’s heavily involved with Extinction Rebellion.